gautamtata/blog/content/posts/2020-02-18-keras-mnist.md

 ![Sample images from the MNIST dataset](./media-link/cnn-post/mnist-examples.png "Sample images from the MNIST dataset")

 Each image in the MNIST dataset is 28x28 and contains a centered, grayscale digit.
-We'll flatten each 28x28 into a 784 dimensional vector, which we'll use as input to our neural network.
+We'll flatten each 28x28 into a 784-dimensional vector, which we'll use as input to our neural network.
 Our output will be one of 10 possible classes: one for each digit.

 ## 1. Setup